The Prime Movers (Los Angeles band): Birdcage Records

-Created by Severs Ramsey as a vehicle to release Prime Movers' material, Indi label Birdcage Records' first release was a 7 inch vinyl 45 by The Prime Movers: "Chances" b/w "In Touch With You" in 1983.
+Created by Severs Ramsey as a vehicle to release Prime Movers' material, independent record label Birdcage Records' first release was a 7-inch vinyl 45 by The Prime Movers: "Chances" b/w "In Touch With You" in 1983.
 A full-length album, "Museum" followed in 1984.
 Produced by Wall Of Voodoo's Jim Hill, the album received glowing notices leading Cashbox Magazine to gush," “Gary Putman weaves an ethereal tapestry which blends technical wizardry with pure emotion to create one of the most stylistically unique guitar sounds ever (Did you hear that, Les Paul?).”.

 The band were mainstays on the Los Angeles club circuit becoming fan favorites at the legendary Madame Wong's Chinatown, The Troubador, The Roxy, Club Lingerie and many others.
 The strength of their live show and the college radio support of "Museum," ultimately drew the attention of Island A&R man and former member of Fairport Convention and Matthew's Southern Comfort, Iain Matthews.